knutsoned/bevy_lazy_signals/architecture.md

 The init system runs every tick.
 Newly added Computed, Effect, and Action components will have an InitDependencies component to mark them.
-These systems just run subscribe for each of the sources and triggers so that the relevant entities are notified at the proper time.
+These systems just run subscribe for each of the sources and triggers so that the relevant LazySignals components are notified at the proper time.

 ### Signal Processing

 During processing, a (should be brief) write lock for the world is obtained.
 If the value of a signal is unchanged, the SendSignal for each sent signal is simply discarded.
+The next_value is also set with a special default error to disambiguate it from None as an intentional data value.
+Otherwise, each
-Otherwise, each Signal's data field is replaced with next_value.
-The Signal is marked with ValueChanged.
+Signal's data field is replaced with next_value.
+The Signal is marked with ValueChanged to avoid having to constantly override Bevy's internal change detection during the exclusive systems.
-Subscribers are added to a "running" set and removed from the LazySignalsState's subscribers.
+Subscribers are added to a "running" set and removed from the LazySignalsState's subscribers, which is cleared.
+This prevents to need to manage subscriptions manually when LazySignals entities are despawned.
 Finally, the SendSignal component is removed.

 The initial "running" set is iterated.
 If the item is a Computed, then add a ComputeMemo component to mark it for update.
 If it is an Effect or Action, add a DeferredEffect component to mark it for scheduling.
-Effects may be triggered, which means sending a signal with no value, or triggering upstream effects and tasks for a unit or typed but possibly unchanged value (e g. to represent a button press).
+Effects may be triggered, which possibly means sending a signal with a None value, or triggering upstream effects and tasks with a unit or typed but possibly unchanged value (e g. to represent a button press).

 Walk the subscriber tree, adding each item's subscribers to the "next_running" set and removing